-It should come as no surprise to anyone who has followed me here that I love to cook, but when asked about my first cooking memories for this month’s Recipe ReDux, I was stumped.
+It should come as no surprise to anyone who has followed me here that I love to cook, but when people ask me about my first cooking memories I’m honestly stumped.

 I don’t really remember when I fell in love with cooking, but I do remember spending a lot of time in the kitchen with my mother when I was growing up.
 Most of that time was spent setting and clearing the table and helping dry the dishes, but we would sing and chat all the while so it was always fun and never felt like a chore.

 I never really helped my mother cook, but I definitely watched and admired her ability to make huge pots of chicken soup, trays of stuffed cabbage, and the biggest roast turkey I’ve ever seen.
 And no one makes meatballs the way my mom does – they are so soft and tender without any dairy and since we keep kosher they also have no pork.

 Needless to say, I always thought my mom was a great cook, and to this day there is nothing like the aroma in my parents’ house when they’re hosting a holiday meal or even just cooking up a traditional Shabbat (Friday night) dinner.

 That said, my mother doesn’t veer too much from traditional Jewish food, which isn’t always the healthiest, so it’s not too often that I make the classic recipes she would cook up.
 And when I do, have no doubt I will make some changes to healthify them just a bit.